Six Breast Cancer Myths Debunked

-Plastic bottles lead to an increased risk of breast cancer.
-Bisphenol A (BPA) is a chemical found in plastic bottles and other containers, which can get into the foods and beverages we store in them.
+Bisphenol A (BPA) is a chemical found in plastic bottles and other containers.
+This can get into the foods and beverages we store in them.
 And since some laboratory findings have found that BPA can affect hormone levels in animals, it was feared that even minimal exposure could result in a higher risk for breast cancer.
 But don’t put down that bottle of water just yet – Susan G. Komen for the Cure tells us that to date there has been no evidence shown to suggest a link between BPA and breast cancer.

-I know that I’m at risk for breast cancer, but there really isn’t much I can do besides watch for the signs when I’ll get it, too.
 False, false, false, false, FALSE!
-Dr. Mendlick reminds us that there is a lot women can do to actually lower their risk, including losing weight if you’re obese, getting regular exercise, lowering alcohol consumption, and quitting smoking.
+There is a lot women can do to actually lower their risk.
+Some tips are losing weight if you’re obese, getting regular exercise, lowering alcohol consumption, and quitting smoking.
 Of course, self-exams, clinical exams and timely mammograms aren’t going to hurt anything, either.